 Finally, all schools should carry out rigorous background checks of their faculty and other staff as part of their child protection measures.
 Parents should include asking schools about their screening process in their core list of questions.

-There are many other things that your family may include in their criteria for finding the right school — sense of community, parent participation, class size, campus security or the success of the football team.
-Ultimately, it is a personal decision but if you keep some of these questions in mind, you should arrive at a place where your child will feel happy, safe and eager to learn more.
+There are many other things that your family may include in their criteria for finding the right school — class size, campus security or the success of the football team.
+Ultimately, it is a personal decision but if you keep some of these questions in mind, you should arrive at a place where your child will feel happy, safe and eager to learn.

 International School of Phnom Penh (ISPP) is a not-for-profit school that offers internationally accredited education programs for children ages 3 through 12th grade.
 For more information, visit their website or contact admissions.